 Students holding the maximum amount or less may also receive one additional Program Recommended award, unless otherwise specified by the award terms of reference.

-Students holding a University of Calgary competitive academic award and who are subsequently awarded an external award must take up the external award at the earliest possible date and notify the Graduate Scholarship Office.
+Students holding a University of Calgary competitive academic award and who are subsequently awarded an external award must take up the external award at the earliest possible date and notify the Graduate Award Office.
 Holding an external award does not necessarily prevent holding another award.
-In cases where the regulation is not clear, contact the Graduate Scholarship Office for advice.
+In cases where the regulation is not clear, contact the Graduate Award Office for advice.

 A program with an approved tuition differential may combine Program Recommended awards for an individual student up to the value stated above plus the difference between the tuition charged and the regular base tuition.